JoviDeCroock/JoviDeCroock/README.md

 - 🔭 I’m currently working on The above OSS projects
 - 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on performance-related projects
+- 👯 I’m looking to collaborate on performance-related and GraphQL projects
 - 💬 Ask me about Preact, urql or GraphQL - always open for conversations on Twitter!
 - 📫 How to reach me: [Twitter](https://twitter.com/JoviDeC)
 - 😄 Pronouns: he/him